 I allow my Sims to choose who they want to marry, date, or procreate with, but I restrict them to other playable Sims within their generation.
-A generation is defined as all Sims born in the same Sim week who will attend college within four years of each other.
+A generation is defined as all Sims born in the same season/rotation.

 When the time comes that everyone is related to each other (which eventually happens in every hood), then I will allow them to marry Maxis townies or playables from subhoods.
 Random townies are only allowed after all other playables and Maxis townies are taken.
 Romance Sims may have relationships with anyone they choose.

 Sims only go steady, get engaged, and/or get married when they roll the want to do so.
 Otherwise, they can still live together and/or have children together as unmarried partners.

 I use the Autonomous Casual Romance (ACR) mod, to randomize gender preference of all townies in the game who don’t currently have a preference.
 There is a 10% chance that a Sim will become gay or bisexual.

 When my playable Sims age up to a teen, I randomize their preference manually using the Sim Blender.

 If one of my Sims becomes gay through ACR, I will make another Sim of the same sex in their generation gay so they will have a partner.
 If there is no available Sim of the same sex in their generation, I will allow them to choose the townie they like best.

 I play each household for 4 Sim days – or an entire season (see below).
 I like this method because all Sims are in the same season for story-telling purposes (and for the sake of consistency).

 University rounds are a bit different.
 Because I use a mod to make semesters 8 days long, time slows down a bit during University and every 2 days = 1 real life year.
 I play University as an 8-day round instead of 4 to keep the students’ ages in sync with the rest of the ‘hood.